jdrangosch/MIT-CS-and-ENG/6.0001 Introduction to Computer Science and Programming in Python/Lecture 1 Introduction/personal notes.md

 ### Practical Consideration

 Writing effective algorithms requires precision, as computers execute instructions literally.
 This precision is crucial for developing reliable software that performs as intended.

+## Chapter 2.1

+Programming languages, though varied, can be compared along several dimensions:

+Low-Level vs. High-Level: Low-level languages involve machine-level instructions (e.g., moving data bits), while high-level languages use more abstract operations (e.g., displaying a menu).

+General vs. Domain-Specific: General-purpose languages apply to a broad range of tasks, whereas domain-specific languages, like SQL, are tailored to specific applications, such as database queries.

+Interpreted vs. Compiled: Interpreted languages execute code directly, offering easier debugging, while compiled languages convert code to machine-level instructions, resulting in faster execution and less memory usage.

+Python, a general-purpose, interpreted language, to teach programming concepts.
+Python is user-friendly, provides helpful runtime feedback, and has a wealth of libraries that extend its functionality.
+Despite its benefits, Python's weak static semantic checking makes it less suitable for high-reliability or long-term, large-scale projects.

+Python's simplicity and extensive libraries make it an excellent language for beginners and for solving a wide array of problems